tkmamidi/Riddler/ReadMe.md

 ***!!!
 For research purposes only !!!***

-Riddler is an LLM that looks up for free access research articles and answers any question you may have about a keyword.
+Riddler is ChatGPT-like app that incorporates the capabilities of Large Language Models (LLMs) in combination with [embedchain](https://github.com/embedchain/embedchain) to answer any questions based on PubMed keywords.

+Riddler has been trained on 1000 open-access PubMed Central articles using "cystic fibrosis" as the keyword.

 ## Usage